-If group CII is not available to you (or it is but the coverage is not what you’re looking for), you can buy an individual critical illness insurance policy from a number of insurance companies that offer health insurance, disability insurance, and/or life insurance.
-In fact, some life insurance policies offer critical illness coverage as an optional rider that can be tacked on for an additional cost.
+If group critical illness insurance is not available to you (or it is but the coverage is not what you’re looking for), you can buy an individual critical illness insurance policy.
+Individual policies are offered by a number of insurance companies that offer health, life, and disability insurance.
+In fact, some life insurance policies even offer critical illness coverage as an optional rider that can be tacked on for an additional cost.

 Individual policies generally do not require as much underwriting, except for a series of yes-no questions to record any pre-existing conditions.
 If, however, you are seeking higher amounts of coverage, you may be subjected to full underwriting.

 Personal critical illness insurance policies offer a variety of benefit amounts, ranging from $5,000 to $75,000.
 A few policies offer a lifetime maximum of up to $500,000.
 The higher the lifetime maximum, the more you will pay in premium.
 (More on how the cost of your policy is determined in a minute.)

 Shopping for an individual policy also gives you the ability to select the number of illnesses you want to be covered.
-Some individual CII policies cover a handful of ailments.
-Others provide benefits for 30 or more conditions.
-Keep in mind that the more conditions it covers, the more your policy will cost.
+Some individual CII policies cover a handful of ailments, while others provide benefits for upwards of 30 conditions.
+Keep in mind that the more illnesses the policy covers, the more you will pay each month in premiums.